 - Hasn’t gained the traction of the traditional phone and email channels.

 There are many common issues to appreciate with self-service’s lack of success.
-One of which is insufficient knowledge articles for self-help.
-Plus, that knowledge articles can be hard to find, to understand, and to ultimately use.
+One of which is insufficient IT support knowledge articles for self-help.
+Plus, that IT support knowledge articles can be hard to find, to understand, and to ultimately use.

 The bottom line is that knowledge management insufficiencies are hurting IT self-service initiatives.

-2. Knowledge is vital fuel for IT support’s new AI-enabled capabilities
+2. IT support knowledge is vital fuel for IT support’s new AI-enabled capabilities

 There’s already a lot of interest in AI for IT support – as shown by the recent SDI data below: